0atman/trebetherick.net/content/haven.md

 The Daymer Bay Garage, was located at the junction of Worthy Hill and Daymer Lane, was operated by Norman Cleave, a motor car enthusiast and the father of Leadville Cleave and grandfather of Jon Cleave, from Port Isaac.
 The garage included workshops, garages, and a petrol pump.
 Norman also managed the Clock Garage at Rock.
 Below the garage on Daymer Lane, Worthy House ​was built ​and served as both a Post Office and a telephone exchange, playing a central role in the village's communication.

 ---
 <img width="50%" src="https://github.com/user-attachments/assets/ae91209b-76fc-42dd-a774-cfd82602f07d" alt="View of the junction between Daymer Lane and Worthy Hill  The gable end of the set of 4 garages~2">

+ View of the junction between Daymer Lane and Worthy Hill  The gable end of the set of 4 garages

 ---

-# View of the junction between Daymer Lane and Worthy Hill  The gable end of the set of 4 garages

----

 <img width="50%" src="https://github.com/user-attachments/assets/85596d60-78d2-440e-85d2-51c5eaf3f03f" alt="This was looking up, at the top of Worthy Hill, Daymer Bay Garage, might have been built before WW2 but it was derelict in 1956">

-# This was looking up, at the top of Worthy Hill, Daymer Bay Garage, might have been built before WW2 but it was derelict in 1956
+This was looking up, at the top of Worthy Hill, Daymer Bay Garage, might have been built before WW2 but it was derelict in 1956

 ---
 <img width="50%" src="https://github.com/user-attachments/assets/0f568466-1dd9-4bbe-ab3f-907b0e57da04" alt="At the top of Worthy hill looking downhill, Daymer Bay Garage is on the right and The Haven entrance is on the left">

-# At the top of Worthy hill, looking down, Daymer Bay Garage is on the right and The Haven entrance is on the left
+At the top of Worthy hill, looking down, Daymer Bay Garage is on the right and The Haven entrance is on the left

 ---

 <img width="50%" src="https://github.com/user-attachments/assets/c35f6a9b-6d2d-4615-baa5-ccd47a77670a" alt="Almost at the top of Worthy Hill, The Haven entrance is on the left">

-# Almost at the top of Worthy Hill, The Haven entrance is on the left
+Almost at the top of Worthy Hill, The Haven entrance is on the left

 ---
 <img width="50%" src="https://github.com/user-attachments/assets/b9a3f2b7-c1fd-4660-a68c-66fe02124037" alt="Looking up Daymer Lane almost at the top, this was a set 4 garages~3">

-# Looking up Daymer Lane almost at the top, this was a set 4 garages
+Looking up Daymer Lane almost at the top, this was a set 4 garages with the post office on the right

 The Haven itself was rendered ​on the outside using sand and shingle containing small shells, which were brought up from the beach by pony and cart. ​With one of these loads, the Trebetherick Point defense cannon was brought up for safe​keeping.
 It was mounted in the front garden until 1999, when Naval historian ​Tim Parr, who was researching Henrician Cannons, visited.
 He was instrumental in arranging for its preservation and subsequent display at Prideaux Place, where its sister cannon from the Padstow side is also located.

 ---

-1970s BILL TUCKER'S COACH TRIPS
+# 1970s BILL TUCKER'S COACH TRIPS

 Bill Tucker from Trewornan Farm, was a horse and coaching enthusiast and he used to conduct pleasure trips that passed by The Haven, sounding a long, shining copper coaching horn at corners and other suitable points along the route.
 ---